Skip to main content

 Decisions, contracts, and reporting

-Standard procedure is that 75 per cent of the activity’s total funding amount is paid based on a requisition at the start of the project.
-The rest, up to 25 per cent, will be paid after approval of the final report.
+By default, 75 per cent of the activity’s total granted funding will be dispersed following requisition and the remaining funds, up to 25 per cent, following the approval of final reporting, including the final report.

-The principal party responsible for the project is responsible for submitting the final report (self-evaluation) and financial accounts to NIKK no later than two months after the end of the project.
-Any unused funds are to be repaid to NIKK.
+The main partner responsible for the project is responsible for sending the final report (self-evaluation) and financial accounts to NIKK no later than two months after the end of the project.
+Unused funds must be refunded to NIKK.

 The final report is to include the following: